-In summer 2019 we collaborated with poet, playwright and performer, Tanaka Mhishi on the development of his new, compelling piece entitled This is How it Happens.
+In summer 2019 we collaborated with poet, playwright and performer, Tanaka Mhishi on the development of his extraordinary new work, a visceral excavation of the impact of sexual assault on young men, entitled This is How it Happens.

 The work aims to shine a light on the hidden everyday of the many different men living in the wake of sexual violence, as they navigate love, health, sex, work and fatherhood.

-The creative development days at Chats Palace in late August culminated in an intimate sharing of four stories inspired by real-life experiences, charting a journey from deep in the forests of trauma out to the uplands of visibility.
+The creative development days at Chats Palace in late August culminated in an intimate sharing of four stories inspired by lived experiences, charting a journey from deep in the forests of trauma out to the clean air of hope, visibility and recovery.
 Tanaka presents the process below in his own words:

 I had the great pleasure this summer of partnering with Vital Xposure on a short R&D of This Is How it Happens, a semi-autobiographical show exploring men’s experiences of surviving sexual violence.